thomas3577/tano/README.md

 # tano

-Just another task runner cli with no dependencies and inspired by Gulp.
+Yet another task runner cli with no dependencies and inspired by Gulp.

 ## Install